Adventure Is Out There!

 Consider a AAA road side assistance membership, especially if you're not sure about the condition of your car.
 It is serious peace of mind in case anything goes wrong with the car leaving you stuck somewhere very inconvenient.
 If you're the type to not budget your gas money or make sure you have gas for upcoming appointments, you might need to be rescued someday when you run out.
 It's also great if you lock your keys in the car, leave the lights on by accident and need a jump start, or need a tow to a mechanic.

 You will need to consider what to do with your car if you leave for the summer.
 Some students let others use their car over the summer for free in exchange for taking care of the car.
 This is not a good idea for reasons similar to what I mentioned before...
 If repairs become necessary or if there is an accident, there is no good way to handle this.
 A better option would be to find someone who would allow you to park in their driveway, and you will probably have to pay them.
 You can also use one of the storage facilities available on Oahu.
-Central Self Storage in Kaneohe offers car storage, either covered or uncovered, and is easily accessible by the 55 bus line.
+Central Self Storage in Kaneohe offers car storage, either covered or uncovered, and is easily accessible by the bus line.
 However, they have bad reviews for charging more than agreed or baiting and switching.
-Hawaii Self Storage, Public Storage, or StorQuest are other options and have many locations on the island.
-If you're going to be gone for an extended period of time, keep in mind that if you don't pay for enclosed or covered parking, it may be better to store your vehicle on the leeward rather than windward side of the island as the weather will be better there.
-Be sure to check the reviews for each individual location you consider.
+There are many other options on the island, but check reviews first.
+If you're going to be gone for an extended period of time, keep in mind that if you don't pay for enclosed or covered parking, it may be better to store your vehicle on the leeward rather than windward side of the island as the weather will be sunnier there.
+You can consider a car cover as protection, with decent ones available for $30-$40 on Amazon.

 Like I said, owning a car is expensive.
 Hawaii has the highest fuel prices in the nation, and buying gas around Laie is usually more expensive than in the cities.
 The typical price for regular oil changes is twice what I paid in California.
 Car registration is very expensive too compared to many other states, usually around $300 per year.
 Many car owners do not keep up with their registration fees, and those fees don't go away...
 They accumulate, and the bill can be transferred to the new owner.
 Some people don't register their car because it won't pass inspection and the fix is expensive, so an unregistered car may be as sign of an expensive mechanical issue.
 So don't buy an unregistered or uninspected car.
 Besides, it's illegal to even drive it home that way.
 And of course, never buy without documentation or you won't even own the car.
 Maybe this is obvious, but I am always shocked at how trusting people can be and simultaneously how little integrity people can have.
 It has become such an old, reoccurring story.
 So please, trust, but verify.

 There are a couple of shuttle services servicing BYUH that I know of.
-There used to be more paid shuttles, like a BYUH shuttle taking students to Walmart and Costco or a university run shuttle, but those programs have sadly been ended.
+There used to be more paid shuttles, like a BYUH shuttle taking students to Walmart and Costco or the Island Transporter "Pineapple Express" airport shuttle (which at $50-$105 per person was very pricey), but those programs have sadly been ended.

 The Aloha Late Night Shuttle Service, run by the Security department, offers students a free ride home by a security officer.
 It is offered by request twice per evening at 10 pm and midnight every night except Sundays for students who live off campus to help you get home at night.
 Go to their office at McKay Building 148 to sign up.